 Code Complete 2 from Steve McConnell surely belongs to one of the bibles of software development.
-A lot of developers recommended this book to me and so I decided to read it and write about 4 Things that I learned from this book that are valuable in my day to daily Android development adventures.
+A lot of developers recommended this book to me and so I decided to read it and write about four things that I learned from this book that are valuable in my day to day Android development adventures.
 In my opinion, it is very important to spend some time reading books that deal with the basics of software construction.
 As Android developers, we are always tempted to only spend time learning new shiny technologies or libraries like RxJava2 and forget to learn or relearn the foundation of all programming: Writing clean, readable and maintainable code.
 Although this book is a little bit old (2004), most of the contained knowledge applies to current software development processes and programming languages.

 1) Manage and Conquer Complexity

 One of the most important jobs as a developer is to keep the complexity of your code as low as possible.
 In my opinion, the very best developers are those who understand that the capacity of our brains is limited and are able to keep the complexity of their source code low and the readability and understandability high.
 Steve McConnel even says that managing complexity is “the software’s primary technical imperative”.
 But how can we achieve that?